 Issue

-To report back the results of the finished jobs, I supply the proper Activity's Handler
+To report back the results of the finished jobs, I supply the proper Activity's Handler wrapped in a Messenger object with the Intent that describes the job.
+The Service sends back some message for the calling Activity through this.
+This works just fine.

-seems to remain in memory, even after the corresponding Activites
+But the supplied Handlers seems to remain in memory, even after the corresponding Activites got destroyed, continuing to handle the completion messages.

 - How can this be?
 Shouldn't the handlers be destroyed with the

-they're part of? - Does this cause a memory leak?
+Activitythey're part of? - Does this cause a memory leak?

 Solution